 Unlike general medical care, mental health benefits often come with specific limitations.
 It’s common for insurance plans to cap the number of therapy sessions covered per year or to contract with a separate company—a “carve-out”—to manage behavioral health benefits.
 This means you can’t assume coverage is straightforward.
 The most important step you can take is to verify every patient’s insurance before their first visit.
 This isn’t just about checking if the policy is active; it’s about confirming the specifics of their mental health coverage, including any session limits, pre-authorization needs, or separate deductibles.
 Proper medical credentialing ensures you are in-network, which is the first step to avoiding these coverage surprises.

-Prior Authorization Delays
+Dealing with Prior Authorization Delays

 Waiting for prior authorization can be one of the biggest bottlenecks in the mental health billing process.
 Many insurance companies require you to get their approval before you provide a service, even for routine therapy sessions.
 This is far more common in behavioral health than in other medical fields.
 If you provide care without securing the necessary authorization, the claim will almost certainly be denied, leaving you with unpaid services.
 To avoid this, build authorization checks directly into your intake and scheduling workflow.
 Identify which payers require it and make submitting the request a standard part of onboarding a new patient.
 Our comprehensive services can help you manage these requirements efficiently.